gabeweng/gabeweng.github.io/_posts/2020-06-29-fastapi-vs-flask.md

 ```

 **FastAPI:**

+In FastAPI, we make use of type hints in Python to specify all the data types.
+For example, here we specify that `user_id` should be an integer.
+The variable in the URL path is also specified similar to f-strings.

 ```python
 @app.get('/users/{user_id}')
 def get_user_details(user_id: int):
     return {'user_id': user_id}
 ```
-In FastAPI, we make use of typing in Python to specify all the data types.
-For example, here we specify that `user_id` should be an integer.
-The variable in the URL path is also specified similar to f-strings.

 ## Query Strings
 We want to allow the user to specify a search term by using a query string `?q=abc` in the URL.